 100,000 Haitian children under age 5 are malnourished.

 “I’m hungry” was one of the first phrases we heard in Haitian Creole from the local children.
 The Mother Angela Kitchen feeds nearly 100 children one substantial meal each day, Monday through Friday.
 We employ two Haitian women to prepare the food and the children and teens are responsible for serving and clean-up.
 The children and teens are given a hot meal of rice and beans, spaghetti, corn meal (polenta), a special sweet soup and filtered water.
 This program offers much-needed nutrition to children who would otherwise go hungry.
 Often, this meal is the only nourishment available to the children in a day.

 40% of Haitians do not have access to clean water.

-We partnered with the “Water With Blessings Program” — a water purification education program that educated Haitian women about safely filtering water.
-Each “Fanm Dlo” or woman receives a filter and bucket to clean water for their home.
+We educate Haitian women about safely filtering water.
+Each “Fanm Dlo” or water woman receives a filter and bucket to clean water for their home.
 To help spread the word and to pay it forward, each Fanm Dlo is required to provide water for three other families.
 More and more people in our area now have access to clean water.